-The United Kingdom’s withdrawal from the European Union on exit day has a number of implications for the drafting, negotiation and enforcement of contracts governed by English law.
+The United Kingdom’s withdrawal from the European Union on exit day, the implementation period, and the period beyond each have a number of implications for the drafting, negotiation and enforcement of contracts governed by English law.
 This Practice Note considers the impact of Brexit on boilerplate clauses specifically.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 0330 161 1234